A very educational program that will exceed your expectations. Highly recommended.

 Lunch: On your own to enjoy what you like.

-Afternoon: This afternoon our field trip will take us to the Equal Justice Initiative where EJI believes more must be done to advance equal justice for all in the United States.
+Afternoon: Begin the day at the Freedom Riders Museum where 21 young people transformed our nation's history using nonviolent protest methods.
+The Museum states that "Freedom Riders, black and white, male and female, none of them older than 22, stepped off a bus at the Montgomery Greyhound Station on May 20, 1961.
+They were prepared to meet mob violence with non-violence and courage.
+They prepared farewell letters and wills.
+Their goal was to help end racial segregation in public transportation.
+And they did."
+This afternoon our field trip will take us to the Equal Justice Initiative where EJI believes more must be done to advance equal justice for all in the United States.
 EJI believes very little has been done to acknowledge the legacy of genocide, slavery, lynching, and racial segregation.
 We will hear from one of the staff or a special speaker they have secured when available.

-Evening: Sit back and step back into time with a visit from Rosa Parks.
-This moving reenactment of Rosa Parks connects all the feelings of the Civil Rights Movement and what Rosa Parks endured on the bus on that December 1, 1955, day when she refused to give up her seat to a white man.
-Ann Clemons plays the part of Rosa Parks.
+Evening: Step back in time with a visit from a surprise guest.
+This moving reenactment connects all the feelings of the Civil Rights Movement and what this special person endured on the bus on that December 1, 1955, day when she refused to give up her seat to a white man.

 Activity note: Drive approximately 50 miles, taking about 1 hour.
 Approximately 90 miles from Selma to Birmingham, taking about 2 hours.